marcusoftnet/marcusoftnet.github.io/_posts/2015-03-04-node-with-coffeescript---not-a-piece-of-cake.md

 	"Hello #{name}!"
 ```

-If you never seen CoffeeScript, this defines function <code>greeting</code> that takes one parameter <code>name</code> and returns (last row of a function automatically returns in coffeescript, and many other functional langauges) a string with the name inserted in.
+If you never seen CoffeeScript, this defines function <code>greeting</code> that takes one parameter <code>name</code> and returns (last row of a function automatically returns in coffeescript, and many other functional languages) a string with the name inserted in.

 To not have all problems pour down on us at the same time, let's not add a test right now, but rather just call the function we defined below it.
 Like this: